30 Types of Arches, Modern & Historical, Visually Displayed

 There are the 18 most popular and interesting arches based on shape, found in the modern world and throughout architectural history.

 Most people often don’t notice these because a curve is at the core of the idea of an arch.
 But flat arches are a thing.
 They are the base of a triangle, often formed by a horizontal angle.

 There is a rise of about 15 millimeters per meter in width and the opening gives you space for tiny settlements.
 These are popularly used to hold a lighter load like above a window, but can bear much more weight thanks to an arcade of arched supports and a colonnade of regular pillars.

 These often feature a cresting or cornice, which are horizontal strips of molding that are either hand-carved or casted in the present time as a decorative measure to hide the flat arch portion of the support system.
 Who knew crown molding alternatives could bear weight?

 This is probably the most popular type of arch.
 It is well known in architecture and the design can be often spotted.
 It is a perfect semicircle with two posts or columns supporting it.
 This is the round arch seen on the big graphic above.

-These columns are usually made of wood or stone.
+These types of columns are usually made of wood or stone.
 But in the recent past even drywall and plaster boards are being used to create columns for roman arches.